MAKEUP PRODUCTS (NON-PERMANENT)

 21305

-Although most chemicals in beauty products and cosmetics present slight or no danger, dozens have been linked to considerable medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics invade a person's body through internal use, the skin, and inhalation, and lead to similar problems as food chemicals, per this site.
+While most chemicals in beauty products pose hardly any or no risk, several have been linked with significant health conditions, such as cancer, and neurological harm.
+Chemicals in cosmetics gain entry to the body through the skin and inhalation, and cause the same dangers as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and various other common goods.
-Yet, no group of consumer goods is subject to less government management than cosmetics, including Little Luxuries Lip Nectar.
-Though many of the chemicals and contaminants in cosmetics almost certainly pose very little risk, subjection to some is associated with significant health conditions, including cancer.
+Chemicals and contaminants linked to cancer are found in food and many other commonly used products.
+However, no classification of consumer products is accountable to less government inspection than cosmetics, including Little Luxuries Lip Nectar.
+While most of the contaminants and chemicals in cosmetics and personal care products likely pose little risk, subjection to some has been linked to critical health concerns, such as cancer.